-An experienced supply chain manager must ensure the quality and efficiency of the supply in his or her business.
+An experienced supply chain manager must ensure the quality and efficiency of the supply in their business.
 This course uses assessments that will demonstrate your competency in analyzing and improving business supply chains.
 Learning resources are provided to help you evaluate your business supply chain and propose an improved business plan.
 In the final project, you will be asked to use the tools introduced in this verified competency to create maximum impact on your business supply chain.
 A qualified assessor will use a rubric to grade your final project and provide feedback.

 About Course Author(s)

 Steve Dunn, Ph.D.
 CPIM

 Steve teaches in UWO’s innovative Sustainability Management Minor and serves as Chair of the Finance and Business Law Department in the College of Business.
 He is also campus director of the Master of Science in Sustainability Management degree, a fully online program.
 He has also developed and teaches the supply chain management portion of the UWO Executive MBA program.

 Dr. Dunn received his Ph.D. from The Pennsylvania State University’s top-ranked program in Supply Chain Management.
 He has worked overseas with USAID, where he developed a series on ‘Greening the Supply Chain’, and the World Resources Institute, where he participated in their Business Environment Learning and Leadership program.
 He has also taught in the visiting scholar program at the International Institute for Industrial Environmental Economics at Lund University in Sweden.
 At Idaho State University, he developed courses in Environmental Management, founded the Institute for Business and the Environment and helped design a certificate program in Hazardous Waste Management.

 Prior to his academic career, Steve held various analyst and managerial positions at Labatt and Heinz including plant operations manager and project manager for MRPII.
 Dr. Dunn is also a partner in the Sage Group, a strategic management consulting firm.